monta-gh/Mistranslation-Checker/README.md

 ## 📝 Output

-- A log file named `check_log_YYYYMMDD_HHMMSS.txt` will be generated in the working directory.
+- A log file named `gpt_log_YYYYMMDD_HHMMSS.txt` will be generated in the working directory.
 - A result Excel file named `test_trans_done.xlsx` will also be generated, containing the original input along with evaluation results in columns D–G.

 ## 📌 Notes